-While on these clinical services, you work one-on-one with a member of our adult lower extremity reconstructive faculty, perform preoperative consultations, participate actively in surgical procedures, and are directly involved in postoperative patient management.
+While on these clinical services, you will work one-on-one with a member of our adult lower extremity reconstructive faculty, perform preoperative consultations, participate actively in surgical procedures, and will be directly involved in postoperative patient care management.

-In addition, you are active in specialty-specific educational conferences and the development of clinical research projects.
+In addition, you will be active in specialty-specific educational conferences and clinical or basic science research projects.
 The fellowship is designed to provide flexibility in achieving your career goals.

 The Adult Lower Extremity Reconstructive Surgery Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME)

 The Adult Lower Extremity Reconstructive Surgery Fellowship began in 1972, and since that time, more than 80 physicians have completed training.
 It is anticipated that three fellows will complete training in the program annually.